How do students add/change a major in the College?

 - Students must meet with the department advisor and obtain the change/addition of major form with appropriate signatures and stamps.

-- Students will submit the change/addition of major form with completed academic plan to 2148 Tydings hall.
+3. Students will submit the change/addition of major form with a completed academic-plan online to the bsosmajorchange [at] umd [dot] edu

-- Major change or addition of second major may take approximately 15 business days to process
+4. Major change or addition of second major may take approximately 15 - 20 business days to process.

 Double Majors and Double Degrees